 – Is there a hair dryer available?

-– Are there laundry detergents available?
+– Is there laundry detergent available?

 – Are there dishwasher pods/detergent available?